RunOrVeith/SyNEThesia/README.md

        sudo apt install ffmpeg youtube-dl

 2. `create_music_video.sh img_dir mp3_file`: This script will take all images contained in `img_dir` and merges them into a music video with the audio of `mp3_file`.
 Note that the audio will be clipped if not enough images are available.
-This assumes 24 frames per second at the moment.
+This assumes 48 frames per second at the moment (based off of scipy sampling with ~48kHz apparently).
 The video will be saved in `img_dir`.
 You also need `ffmpeg` for this (see above).

 3. `run_synethesia.py`: This is the main file to start.
 Read the bottom of this README to see a description of the CLI.
 You can also get this information by running `run_synethesia.py -h` and `run_synethesia {mode} -h`.